 About Langtang Gosainkunda Trek

 The Langtang Gosainkunda Trek is a wonderful experience of the rich culture, tradition, and lifestyle of the local inhabitants.
 During the trek, you will walk through the beautiful serene villages of various ethnic communities like Tamang, Sherpa, and Hyolmo with frequent encounters with Yaks as well.
-The majority of the people in this region practices Tibetan Buddhism which they have kept alive for a long time.
+The majority of the people in this region practice Tibetan Buddhism which they have kept alive for a long time.
 Beautifully carved mani walls, prayer flags, Chorten, stupas, etc. can be found abundantly throughout the trail which reflects the devotion and faith of the locals to the religion.

 One of the many things that you can do on this trek is to visit the cheese factory at Kyanjin Gumba which was established in the 1950s by Swiss dairy specialist Werner Schulthess.
 This cheese factory has played a huge role in establishing cheese culture in Nepal.
 You can add a couple of extra days rest at Kyanjin Gumba for a day hike to Kyanjin Ri and Tserko Ri for the spectacular sceneries of the surrounding peaks and visit the cheese factory.
 And when you are at Gosainkunda, you can take an extra day to explore the surrounding lakes.
 On the full moon day of August, there is a huge festival called Janai Purnima.
-A huge number of Hindu people and shamans from various regions of Nepal come to this lake to perform a special kind of puja.
+Hindu people and shamans from various regions of Nepal come to this lake to perform a special kind of puja.